Theranostics and Radiopharmaceutical Use May Enhance Cancer Care

 Greater cancer treatment longevity enables oncologists the ability to form more impactful relationships with their patients.

-In an interview with CancerNetwork®, Brandon Mancini, MD, MBA, FACRO, medical director at Bold Advanced Medical Future (BAMF) Health and clinical associate professor of medicine at the Michigan State University College of Human Medicine, discussed highlights from the radiation oncology field, contextualized by his recent attendance of the 2025 American College of Radiation Oncology (ACRO) Summit.
+In an interview with CancerNetwork®, Brandon Mancini, MD, MBA, FACRO, medical director at Bold Advanced Medical Future Health and clinical associate professor of medicine at Michigan State University College of Human Medicine, discussed highlights from the radiation oncology field, contextualized by his recent attendance of the 2025 American College of Radiation Oncology Summit.

 Mancini began by expressing excitement in the theranostics space to elicit positive outcomes in patients undergoing treatment for cancer.
-Contrasting his current work with external beam radiation therapy and brachytherapy, he further explained that radiopharmaceuticals, as well as theranostics, were unique due to their radiation biology, physics, and novelty in the US, particularly in the prostate cancer field.
+Contrasting his current work with external beam radiation therapy and brachytherapy, he further explained that radiopharmaceuticals as well as theranostics were unique due to their radiation biology, physics, and novelty in the US, particularly in the prostate cancer field.

 Emphasizing anticipation for change surrounding theranostics and radiopharmaceuticals, Mancini remarked that radiopharmaceutical use in conjunction with external beam palliation would enable the effective treatment of patients experiencing stage IV malignancies or metastatic disease.
 To this end, patients could experience greater survival length and quality of life following treatment.